legal herstory pioneers

 -

 In 1963, argued Beatrice Lynumn v.
-The State of Illinois before the United States Supreme Court, which set the precedent for the 1966 landmark decision Miranda v.
+State of Illinois before the United States Supreme Court, which set the precedent for the 1966 landmark decision, Miranda v.
 Arizona.

 -

-In the Nixon Administration, served as the first woman Deputy Solicitor General, as well as vice chairman of the U.S. Advisory Commission on International, Educational and Cultural Affairs representative to the U.N.
-General Assembly.
+In the Nixon Administration, served as the first woman Deputy Solicitor General, vice chairman of the U.S. Advisory Commission on International, Educational and Cultural Affairs, and a U.N.
+General Assembly representative.

 -

-Between 1989-1993, served in President Bush's State Department as Ambassador-At-Large and Coordinator for Refugee Affairs.
+From 1989 to 1993, served in President George H.W.
+Bush's State Department as Ambassador-at-Large and Coordinator for Refugee Affairs.

 Mary Florence Lathrop